 “He has no consistency about him.
 He says whatever comes into his head at the moment.
 He really has a huge ego.“

 Critics claimed that she had crossed the line.

 Ginsburg’s memoir My Own Words was published in 2016.

 On The Basis Of Sex (2018) is a film based on her early cases.
-Directed by Mimi Leder, it stars Felicity Jones as Ginsburg, with Armie Hammer as Martin Ginsburg.
-The film received generally favorable reviews from critics with praise for Jones’ performance.
+Directed by Mimi Leder, it stars Felicity Jones as Ginsburg, with the now canceled Armie Hammer as Martin Ginsburg.
+The film received generally favorable reviews from critics with praise for the performance by Jones.
 RBG (2018) is a documentary film directed and produced by Betsy West and Julie Cohen, about Ginsburg.
 It received positive reviews from critics and grossed $14 million worldwide.
 It was chosen by the National Board of Review as the Best Documentary Film of 2018, and it was nominated for BAFTA Award and Academy Awards for Best Documentary Feature.
 It is streaming on Amazon.